veronikakontos/OliveOil/README.md

-# This project is Family-0riented Olive Oil Bussines - online sale
+# This project is a Family-Oriented Olive Oil Business

 ## Table of Contents